‘I get better results now’: Everything you need to know about study drugs

 International student, Raj Perera, told The Guardian he had taken Modafinil two weeks before exams he hadn't revised for.
 As a Cambridge student, he felt pressured to do well so resorted to study drugs when he felt he wasn't going to perform as well as expected.

 Study drugs and so called "smart drugs" aren't taboo anymore, and are used openly by lots of university students.
 Sam W, a student who uses study drugs told The Tab: "As life gets more stressful for young people, I reckon more will do them."

 Here is a guide to the best and most common study drugs, looking at if study drugs work, how to get them and use them safely, and if using these drugs is seen as cheating or not.

 The most commonly used study drugs are Adderall, Ritalin, Modafinil, Concerta and Noopept.

 Reports say that more students are turning to drugs such as Noopept to help them stay alert.
 In a study by The Tab, taking Noopept took one student from a C-grade on average, to a straight A student.

-In another study by The Tab, writer Abe Qadeer took both Noopept and Modafinil to see which he felt had better results on his studying.
-He rated Noopept a two out of five, and Modafinil a 3.8 out of five, based on things like keeping him alert, focused and how long it lasted – so in his opinion, Modafinil is the best option.
+In another study by The Tab, student writer Abe Qadeer, took both Noopept and Modafinil to see which he felt had better results on his studying.
+He rated Noopept a two out of five, and Modafinil a 3.8 out of five.
+These scores were based on how the drugs kept him alert and focused, and how long this lasted.
+In his opinion, Modafinil is the best option.